Each Thursday The Front Page takes you behind the scenes of the biggest story from the New Zealand Herald and Newstalk ZB. Hosted by Frances Cook.

 But, what about adopting a vow of celibacy through something called the “4B movement”?

-That’s what some young women in the US have promised on social media in protest of Donald Trump winning back the White House.
+That’s what some young women in the US promised on social media in protest of Donald Trump winning back the White House.

 No dating.
 No sex, No childbirth.
 And no marriage.

-In a world where: the next US President was found liable for sexual abuse, online vitriol against women is skyrocketing, and the term “your body, my choice” is trending online... how effective could this 4B movement be?
+In a world where the next US President was found liable for sexual abuse, online vitriol against women is skyrocketing, and the term “your body, my choice” is trending online - how effective could this 4B movement be?

 Host: Chelsea Daniels